 Owner, Lakeside Cabinets and Woodworking

-Under Bednarz, the custom firm has not only improved its production capabilities, but also racked up impressive sales growth.
+Under Bednarz, the custom cabinet firm has not only improved its production capabilities, but also racked up impressive sales growth.
+His strategies for success have been recognized in the WOOD 100.

 Debra Behring (2015)